traumverloren/haute-codeture/haute-codeture.md

 ^Clients connect to the broker, which then mediates communication between the devices.

-^When a device connect,s it can subscribe to topics.
+^When a device connects it can subscribe to topics.

 ^Then, when another client publishes a message on a subscribed topic, the broker forwards the message to any client that has subscribed to it.